-- 1 "Female managers" in fiscal 2017 include managerial employees dispatched from Hitachi, Ltd. to non-Group companies and those accepted from non-Group companies by Hitachi, Ltd. Figures prior for fiscal 2016 and earlier include regular managerial employees dispatched to non-Group companies but exclude those accepted from non-Group companies. - accepted from non-Group companies.
+1 "Female managers" in fiscal 2017 include managerial employees dispatched from Hitachi, Ltd. to non-Group companies and those accepted from non-Group companies by Hitachi, Ltd. Figures prior for fiscal 2016 and earlier include regular managerial employees dispatched to non-Group companies but exclude those ted from non-Group co

-2 All full-time, regular female managers excluding those dispatched to non-Group companies.
+2 All full-time, regular female managers excluding those dispatched to non-Group companies fiscal 2020 compared with fiscal 2012.
+These efforts demonstrate our commitment both internally and to the world to improve our diversity management.